 What makes a phlebotomist negligent?

-A phlebotomist is accountable for the consequences if they do not adhere to an appropriate level of professional care and cause harm or injury that requires medical attention.
+A phlebotomist is accountable for the consequences if they fail to adhere to an appropriate level of professional care and cause harm or injury that requires medical attention.

 What types of insurance should phlebotomists consider obtaining?

-Phlebotomists should acquire professional liability, general liability and commercial auto insurance to safeguard themselves as well as their business.
-These types of policies can help protect phlebotomists against any unexpected risks or situations.
+Phlebotomists should acquire professional liability, general liability, and commercial auto insurance to safeguard themselves and their business.
+These types of policies can help protect phlebotomists against unexpected risks or situations.